 Sports Center (SP)

-The Arlin R. Horton Sports Center offers a rock wall, water park, bowling lanes, ice rink, inline skating track, racquetball courts, and miniature golf course.
+The Arlin R. Horton Sports Center offers a rock wall, water park, bowling lanes, ice rink, inline skating track, racquetball courts, miniature golf course, and women’s fitness rooms.

 - Your PCC Card is required for entrance through the ground-level doors.